Tom2529/JavaCore/README.md

 This is a custom implementation of an Arraylist using a simple Array Here we define a couple of constants for the class that sets the initial value of the array.
 Also if the arraySize is exceeded, then we create a new Array using System.arraycopy

+CustomHashMap
+Implementation of a hashMap.
+The Node has key, value and pointer to next node
+A hash function determines the index where the item needs to be added on an array of size 7 if a collision happens, a linked list approach is used to add the new key value pair to end of list